wanjiasu/my-app/README.md

 ### Database Creation (Required)

    1. **Choosing a Database**
-      - You can use your own database hosted on a different service or opt for the [Neon](https://neon.tech/docs/introduction) database, which integrates seamlessly with Vercel.
+      - You can use your database hosted on a different service or opt for the [Neon](https://neon.tech/docs/introduction) database, which integrates seamlessly with Vercel.

    2. **Setting Up a Neon Database via Vercel**
       - In the **Projects dashboard** page on Vercel, navigate to the **Storage** section.